-A maximum of 25% of the credit hours required for the degree may be transferred from another regionally accredited institution.
+A maximum of 25% of the degree's required credit hours may be transferred from another regionally accredited institution.
 All transfer credits must have received at least a B- letter grade and be approved by the program director.
 Credits must have been earned within five years preceding the date of admission.

-No transfer credits will be accepted for graduate certificate programs.
+Certificate Programs No transfer credits will be accepted for graduate certificate programs.

-In order to continue in good standing in the program, students must meet the following criteria:
+To continue in good standing in the program, students must meet the following criteria:

 - 1. Maintain a 3.0 or higher cumulative GPA. - 2.
-Earn no more than two course grades below B-. - 3.
+Earn no more than two-course grades below B-. - 3.
 Earn no grades lower than C-.